Heraclitus’ Damascus Road Experience

 “Humankind does not have such insights; the divine has them.

 Now consider the following question:

 What do you find most intriguing about this post?
-Please leave a comment below.
+Please leave a comment below and don’t forget to subscribe.
 Thank you!

 - Acts 9:1-9

 - Brann, Eva, The Logos of Heraclitus, p.
 15, Paul Day Books, Philadelphia, Pennsylvania, 2011

 - Brann, Eva, The Logos of Heraclitus, p.
 15-17

 - Britannica, The Editors of Encyclopaedia.
 “Parmenides,” Encyclopedia Britannica, 14 Jun.
 2017, https://www.britannica.com/biography/Parmenides-Greek-philosopher

 - Brann, Eva, The Logos of Heraclitus, p.
 67